-- Page load handlers: Select the page's Properties.
-For example, General > More Options > Properties. - Form Load or Submit Load handlers: Click the Form Properties button on a selected Workflow form, a Create Object page, or an Edit Properties page.
+- Object properties custom handlers: Click the edit icon on a property field. - Page load handlers: Select the page's Properties.
+For example, General > More Options > Properties. - Form Load or Form Submit handlers: Click the Form Properties button on a selected Workflow form, a Create Object page, or an Edit Properties page.